Matt James, take heed.

-Nick Viall and Vanessa Grimaldi lasted a solid 3-4 months after the finale was taped, which exceeded the expectations of most observers by 3-4 months.
+Nick Viall and Vanessa Grimaldi lasted approximately 3-4 months after their season finale was taped, which exceeded the expectations of most observers by approximately 3-4 months.
 Yes, you read that correctly.
 That's what we call setting a low bar.

 Juan Pablo Galavis